Ordering

 Does your pre-finished wood paneling have a warranty?

-Yes, our engineered products carry a 3-year commercial warranty on the finish.
+Yes, our engineered products carry a 25-year warranty on the finish.

 How to clean wood paneling?